JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.sudo.sudo.base - Allows you to use the sudo command for both chatting and commands.
 (Recommended for admin)<br>
 uc.sudo.sudo.chat - Allows you to use the sudo command to force chatting.
 (Recommended for admin)<br>
 uc.sudo.sudo.command - Allows you to use the sudo command to force a command.
 (Recommended for admin)<br>
+uc.teleport.safeexempt - Allows you to teleport players, even if it is unsafe.
+(Recommended for admin)<br>
 uc.teleport.teleport.base - Allows you to use the teleport command to teleport yourself to someone else.
 (Recommended for admin)<br>
 uc.teleport.teleport.coordinates - Allows you to use the teleport command to teleport yourself to certain coordinates.
 (Recommended for admin)<br>
 uc.teleport.teleport.coordinates.others - Allows you to use the teleport command to teleport someone else to certain coordinates.
 (Recommended for admin)<br>
 uc.teleport.teleport.others - Allows you to use the teleport command to teleport someone else to someone else.
 (Recommended for admin)<br>
 uc.teleport.teleportaccept.base - Allows you to use the teleportaccept command (Recommended for everyone)<br>
+uc.teleport.teleportall.?.base - Allows you to use the /teleportall ? command.
+(Recommended for nobody)<br>
 uc.teleport.teleportall.base - Allows you to use the /teleportall command.
 (Recommended for admin)<br>
 uc.teleport.teleportask.base - Allows you to use the teleportask command (Recommended for everyone)<br>
+uc.teleport.teleportaskallhere.?.base - Allows you to use the /teleportaskallhere ? command.
+(Recommended for nobody)<br>
 uc.teleport.teleportaskallhere.base - Allows you to use the /teleportaskallhere command.
 (Recommended for admin)<br>
 uc.teleport.teleportaskhere.base - Allows you to use the teleportaskhere command (Recommended for everyone)<br>
 uc.teleport.teleportdeny.base - Allows you to use the teleportdeny command (Recommended for everyone)<br>
+uc.teleport.teleporthere.?.base - Allows you to use the /teleporthere ? command.
+(Recommended for nobody)<br>
 uc.teleport.teleporthere.base - Allows you to use the /teleporthere command.
 (Recommended for admin)<br>
+uc.time.time.?.base - Allows you to use the /time ? command.
+(Recommended for nobody)<br>
 uc.time.time.add - Allows you to add a certain amount of ticks to the time (Recommended for admin)<br>
-uc.time.time.add.base - Allows you to use the /add command.
+uc.time.time.add.?.base - Allows you to use the /time add ? command.
 (Recommended for nobody)<br>
+uc.time.time.add.base - Allows you to use the /time add command.
+(Recommended for nobody)<br>
 uc.time.time.base - Allows you to use the /time command.
 (Recommended for nobody)<br>
 uc.time.time.day - Allows you to set the time to day.
 (Recommended for admin)<br>
-uc.time.time.day.base - Allows you to use the /day command.
+uc.time.time.day.?.base - Allows you to use the /time day ? command.
 (Recommended for nobody)<br>
+uc.time.time.day.base - Allows you to use the /time day command.
+(Recommended for nobody)<br>
 uc.time.time.disable - Allows you to disable the daylight cycle.
 (Recommended for admin)<br>
-uc.time.time.disable.base - Allows you to use the /disable command.
+uc.time.time.disable.?.base - Allows you to use the /time disable ? command.
 (Recommended for nobody)<br>
+uc.time.time.disable.base - Allows you to use the /time disable command.
+(Recommended for nobody)<br>
 uc.time.time.enable - Allows you to enable the daylight cycle.
 (Recommended for admin)<br>
-uc.time.time.enable.base - Allows you to use the /enable command.
+uc.time.time.enable.?.base - Allows you to use the /time enable ? command.
 (Recommended for nobody)<br>
+uc.time.time.enable.base - Allows you to use the /time enable command.
+(Recommended for nobody)<br>
 uc.time.time.night - Allows you to set the time to night.
 (Recommended for admin)<br>
-uc.time.time.night.base - Allows you to use the /night command.
+uc.time.time.night.?.base - Allows you to use the /time night ? command.
 (Recommended for nobody)<br>
+uc.time.time.night.base - Allows you to use the /time night command.
+(Recommended for nobody)<br>
 uc.time.time.query - Allows you to use the base query command.
 (Recommended for admin)<br>
-uc.time.time.query.base - Allows you to use the /query command.
+uc.time.time.query.?.base - Allows you to use the /time query ? command.
 (Recommended for nobody)<br>
+uc.time.time.query.base - Allows you to use the /time query command.
+(Recommended for nobody)<br>
 uc.time.time.query.days - Allows you to query the amount of days that have passes in the server.
 (Recommended for admin)<br>
 uc.time.time.query.daytime - Allows you to query how many ticks have passed since the last day change.
 (Recommended for admin)<br>
 uc.time.time.query.formatted - Allows you to see the formatted time.
 (Recommended for everyone)<br>
 uc.time.time.query.gametime - Allows you to use query how many ticks have passed in the server.
 (Recommended for admin)<br>
+uc.time.time.set.?.base - Allows you to use the /time set ? command.
+(Recommended for nobody)<br>
-uc.time.time.set.base - Allows you to use the /set command.
+uc.time.time.set.base - Allows you to use the /time set command.
 (Recommended for nobody)<br>
 uc.time.time.ticks - Allows you to set the time to a certain amount of ticks.
 (Recommended for admin)<br>
 uc.ultimatecore.ultimatecore.base - Allows you to use the /ultimatecore command.
 (Recommended for owner)<br>
 uc.vanish.vanish.base - Allows you to use the vanish command.
 (Recommended for everyone)<br>